Kapitänleutnant (Crew 33)

 Herbert Wohlfarth began his naval career in April 1933.
 After standard training he spent more than a year on the cruiser Admiral Graf Spee.
 In May 1937 he joined the U-boat force, and like many of the later successful commanders received a solid pre-war training under Admiral Dönitz.
 After some months as aide-de-camp in the 3rd Flotilla Lohs, in September 1938 he became watch officer on U-16.

-On 19 October 1939 he took over command of the Type IIB U-14.
+On 19 October 1939 he took over command of the type IIB U-boat U-14.
 On his first three patrols he sank nine mainly smaller ships in Scottish and Norwegian waters.
 The fourth patrol in U-14 was for him, as for most other commanders during Operation Hartmut against Norway, unsuccessful.

 Kptlt.
 Herbert Wohlfarth on patrol